Find a Pharmacy

 Enter your postal code to find your nearest pharmacy location

-We're very pleased to announce the recipients of the 2016 BC Excellence in Pharmacy Awards.
-They were presented at the Awards Gala on Friday, May 27, as part of the BCPhA Annual Conference in Kelowna.
+The recipients of the 2016 BC Excellence in Pharmacy Awards were presented at the Awards Gala on Friday, May 27, as part of the BCPhA Annual Conference in Kelowna.

 Russ Loader (centre), account manager at Apotex, presents Jason Alessio (left) and Aliya Daulat with their Apotex Inc. Future British Columbia Leader Award.